 Depending on your domain's current settings, nameserver changes may take up to 48 hours to propagate through the internet.

 Nameserver Instructions for Popular Registrars

-If you wish to manage your own DNS, or if your domain service provider does not allow you to change nameservers, you can update your DNS "A" Records instead.
-Your domain should have 2 DNS A Records pointing to the following IP addresses:
+You will need to update your DNS "A" records.
+Your domain should have 2 DNS "A" records pointing to the following IP addresses:

 Does changing nameservers transfer my domain registration?

 No, changing nameservers routes traffic for your domain to our servers.
 It does not transfer the domain registration.